 1. Choose Relevant Learning Material

 To increase the motivation to learn, students need to understand the context of the learning material and understand why it is relevant in their everyday life.
 Tell them what the individual learning steps are.
-You will see, once you get the students involved in the learning process, they are more engaged, which leads to more motivation to learn the new content.
+Once you get the students involved in the learning process, they are more engaged, which leads to more motivation to learn the new content.

 2. Let Your Students Learn with Head, Heart, and Hand

-Create lessons that use methods like learning with senses.
-If a student gets introduced to new information via different senses, different regions of the brain get activated, and the students process what they have learned more intensively.
+Create lessons that use methods like learning with senses and project-based learning lessons.
+If a student gets introduced to new information via different senses, different brain regions get activated, and the students process what they have learned more intensively.
 They will retain the information over the long term.
 If you want your students to learn how a computer works, try to let them build a computer themselves with Piper Computer Kit.

 3. Pack the Content into Exciting Stories